 You have five years to file a slip and fall accident lawsuit in Missouri.
 In Illinois, you have two years from the date of the accident.

 Although you have time to file suit, we encourage you to speak with one of our attorneys as soon as possible following your accident.
-It is good to know what your options are before you take an insurance offer.
+It is good to know your options before you accept an insurance offer.
 Moreover, allowing us to investigate your accident closer to its happening may improve our ability to gather the necessary evidence to build a strong case.

-What Types of Damages Can I Seek in a Slip and Fall Lawsuit?
+Types of Damages You Can Seek in a Slip and Fall Lawsuit

 While each case is slightly different, damages that are typically sought in slip and fall accident claims include: